Collaborate Your Way to Success

 Collaborate on Opportunities

 When you have a team of people focused on one opportunity, there’s a lot of information to track.
 Everyone has different roles, which means each person can have their own ideas, updates, files, and more to share.
-Fortunately, everyone can share with the group, directly on that Opportunity record’s Chatter page, so the info is easy to access when and where they need it.
+Fortunately, sales teams can seamlessly work together in Slack, with supporting teams and external stakeholders coming in and out of conversations as needed.

 Motivate the Troops